 Originally breeders had to solely rely on pedigree research and eye testing to try to avoid breeding two dogs very likely to produce affected puppies.
-However now with the introduction of the two new tests breeders have the option to use this to further help lower the risk of puppies developing retinopathy.
-Below is information on all tests.
+However the researchers at the Animal Health Trust found a mutation that they believe is a good candidate to cause retinopathy and produced a DNA test for this mutation.
+Although this mutation does not account for every case of retinopathy in the breed.
+With the introduction of the DNA test breeders have the option to use this to further help lower the risk of puppies developing retinopathy.
+Below is information on the tests.

 Retinopathy DNA Test: This mutations mode of inheritance is autosomal recessive, so for a dog to be affected by this mutation it must inherit two copies of the gene, one from both parents.
 With a simple swab from the inside of a dogs cheek the lab can check the dogs DNA for this mutation and report the results back to the owner as either ;

 Clear: The dog does not have this mutation and will not develop retinopathy from the tested mutation as the dog does not have it.